yohanbuilds/30-days-Js-projects/README.md

 ## 📚 What This Repo Contains

-- A folder for each day/project with the code and notes
+- A folder for each day/project with the code
 - Projects range from beginner to intermediate level
 - Examples include calculators, to-do lists, games, API fetch apps, and more